- What is Social Science

 Upon completion, the graduate will have developed the skills, knowledge, and abilities to accomplish the following:

-- Students will demonstrate the knowledge and skills necessary for an entry-level position in the criminal justice field.
+- Demonstrate effective communication and problem-solving skills necessary for an entry-level position in the criminal justice field.

-- Students will demonstrate an understanding of the organizational structure, common legal terms, definitions, concepts, and roles of law enforcement, the courts, and corrections.
+- Demonstrate an understanding of the organizational structure, common legal terms, definitions, concepts, and roles of law enforcement, the courts, or corrections.

 Certificate Requirements - Credits (16)